sbcs-informatics/sbcs-informatics.github.io/1_11_singularity_pilot.md

 Singularity is installed on Apocrita and ITSR have allowed access to those willing to try it out.
 However, because singularity needs sudo access to create the empty image and for the bootstrap step, those two steps need to be completed outside Apocrita.
 Execution of a container does not require sudo access and thus it is possible to create the image on your own machine, copy it over to Apocrita and then run your packaged tool through singularity as your Apocrita user.

 ##### /data mount
 In order to have access to your data on Apocrita, you need to create the /data directory in your image during the bootstrap step.
 After doing that, Singularity will be able to mount all your data directories automatically when you run the container.
-If you do not have the /data directory made in your bootstrap step the container will not have any access to your data files.
+If you do not have the /data directory made in your bootstrap step the container will not have any access to your data files on Apocrita.

 You do this in the %post section of your bootstrap definition file.
 It does not matter where, but I usually put it in the beginning to remember.